 Our next stop was for lunch in Lakeside Montana at Tamarack Brewing (231 W Front Street).
 They also have a brew pub located in downtown Missoula.
 If you are in the Lakeside area I recommend going here.
 It is the source and beer is always best at the source.
 The brew pub is an awesome space, wide open with a large bar.
 Try the Yard Sale Ale.
 I know that I have mentioned the Yard Sale before, but when I like something I tend to repeat myself.
 Especially after a few beers.

 When you travel alone you tend to observe things you may not necessarily have noticed else wise.
 While I was sitting at the bar a lady with a mixed alcohol drink asked the bartender for a “to go cup”.
 He informed her “we can’t do that”.
 Understandable but my question, not to him, but still a question, when I asked the same guy for a growler, essentially a to go cup of beer, he was more than happy to fill me up a growler.
 Not that I want my right of being able to leave a brewery with a growler of beer taken away but I find this odd.

 I had a last-minute add on to our trip.
 Usually I never have time to allow for this to happen.
 I had seen on the internet the night before that a junking show was happening just outside of Kalispell.
 For anyone who does not know what a junking show is, it is sort of antique/flea market.
-I quickly found the show, hopped out and started searching for treasures.
+I quickly found the show and started searching for treasures.
 As I made my way around I heard a familiar voice, “what are you doing here?”.
 I glanced up to find a friend from home with her husband, also searching for treasures.
 Even when you are traveling alone, you still can run into people you know.
 It makes the world seem a little less big 🙂